fdoganis/chromlins/.website/README.md

 You can also play on your mobile phone:

-- Android; make sure to have a recent version of Chrome
+- Android: make sure to have a recent version of Chrome
-- iPhone: open the web page in yourWebXR browser of choice (search the app store for WebXR.
+- iPhone: open the web page in yourWebXR browser of choice (search the App Store for WebXR.
 I recommend the excellent Hello XR or the OG: Mozilla's XR Viewer)

 You can play on your desktop, although definitely not the best experience